helpyio/helpy/README.md

 Docker is the recommended way to quickly test or run Helpy in production.

 1) Install [Docker](https://get.docker.com/) and docker-compose
-2) Edit the `docker/.env` file with the neccessary information and passwords
+2) Create config file from template `cp docker/.env.sample docker/.env` and edit `docker/.env` to match your needs
 3) Edit `docker/Caddyfile` to include your URL or turn on SSL
+4) Build Helpy from local git checkout `docker-compose build`
-4) Run `docker-compose up -d` to start all of the services
+5) Run `docker-compose up -d` to start all of the services

-_Other notes_
-You can modify `docker/run.sh` and set `DO_NOT_PREPARE` to true, which will skip compiling the assets when the docker container loads.
-While this makes the container start faster, it is not reccommended because this is also the step where database migrations are run.
-If there's an update and the migrations don't run it could lead to issues with the website throwing a lot of errors.

 **Configure Basic Settings**